Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Numerical Validation

 \subsection{Proofs of Section~\ref{sec:complexity_generalization}: Planning}

-For the sake of notational clarity within the following proofs we express \sampleComplexity* \begin{proof} Consider the MDPs with transition model $P$ and $\widehat{P}_{\widehat{\G}}$.
+\sampleComplexity* \begin{proof} Consider the MDPs with transition model $P$ and $\widehat{P}_{\widehat{\G}}$.
 We refer to the respective optimal policies as $\pi^*$ and $\widehat{\pi}^*$.
 Moreover, since the reward $r$ is fixed, we remove it from the expressions for the sake of clarity, and refer with $\widehat{V}$ to the value function of the MDP with transition model $\widehat{P}_{\widehat{\G}}$.
-As done in~\citep[][Theorem 3.5]{jin2020reward}, we can write the following decomposition, where $V^* := V^{\pi^*}$.
+As done in~\citep[][Theorem 3.5]{jin2020reward}, we can write the following decomposition with $V^* := V^{\pi^*}$,

 where in the last step we have set to 0 the approximation due to the planning oracle assumption, and we have bounded the evaluation errors according to Lemma \ref{thr:evaluation_error_discrete}.
 In order to get $2 n^{Z + 1}H^3\epsilon' = \epsilon$ we have to set $\epsilon' = \frac{\epsilon}{2n^{Z + 1}H^3}$.
-Considering the sample complexity result in Lemma \ref{thr:sample_complexity_ctm} the final sample complexity will be:
+Considering the sample complexity result in Lemma \ref{thr:sample_complexity_ctm} the final sample complexity will be

 \end{proof}

 \begin{lemma} Under the preconditions of Theorem~\ref{thr:sample_complexity}, with probability $1-\delta$, for any reward function $r$ and policy $\pi$, we can bound the value function estimation error as follows.